outlearn-content/outlearn-modules/README.md

 ### Adding Sections

 The simplest way to enrich your content is to divide it into sections.
 Each Module can have one or more sections.
-A list of sections shows up on tge right side of the content and serves as a navigable table of contents.
+A list of sections shows up on the right side of the content and serves as a navigable table of contents.
 Sections can also be checked off as completed in order to help learners and Path creators to keep track of progress.

 You create a section by adding the following annotation: